Analyzing and fixing the issues

 )

-The solution is similar to the Example 3 of the Context transition in iterator issue.
+The solution you can choose can be similar to the Example 3 of the Context transition in iterator issue.

 CALCULATE (